AdguardTeam/KnowledgeBase/docs/adguard-for-ios/overview.md

 ![Activity screen *mobile_border](https://cdn.adguard.com/content/github/ad_blocker/ios/activity.png)

-Here AdGuard displays stats about device's DNS requests, such as total number, number of blocked requests and average processing time.
+Here AdGuard displays stats about device's DNS requests, such as total number, number of blocked requests and data saved by blocking them.
 AdGuard can display the stats for a day, a week, a month, or in total.

 Below is the *Recent activity* feed.
 AdGuard stores the last 1500 DNS requests that have originated on your device and shows their attributes such as protocol type and target domain.